 Using Baking Soda to Clear Cloudy Pool Water

 There are a few causes of cloudy pool water, including:

 - Frequent cyanuric acid use

-Contrarily, low pH makes chlorine readily reactive and depletes it too quickly.
-Acidic water harbors chloramine that can make the water cloudy, and it prevents the chlorine from killing microorganisms.
+Low pH makes chlorine readily reactive and depletes it quickly.
+Acidic water harbors chloramine that can make the water cloudy, preventing the chlorine from killing microorganisms.
 Adding baking soda using the above steps can balance the pH and make the chlorine effective again.

-Pool owners can often get confused between baking soda and soda ash and which to use in their pool.
-They are not the same thing and soda ash does a slightly better job of adjusting pH levels vs. total alkalinity.
-Read my full guide on baking soda vs. soda ash in your pool for more.
+Pool owners often get confused between baking soda and soda ash, and which to use in their pool.
+Soda ash (sodium carbonate) does a slightly better job adjusting pH levels vs. total alkalinity, while baking soda (sodium bicarbonate) does better at adjusting alkalinity than pH.
+Read my complete guide on baking soda vs. soda ash in your pool for more.